Durbatuluk1701/synthesis_project/README.md

 1. Make sure you have dune and ocaml (using opam)
 2. Run "dune build"
-3. Run "dune exec ./<fileName>.exe"
+3. Run "dune exec ./\<fileName\>.exe"

 ## Adding Files
-1. Run "dune init executable <fileName>"
+1. Run "dune init executable \<fileName\>"

+## General Methodology:

+The SemGuS problem has three components:
+1. A search space given by a regular tree grammar G
+2. Semantics for the grammar G
+3. A specification of the desired behavior of the program

+Given that we are provided that, we want to find sub-grammars of G and attempt to prove unrealizability for the sub-grammars.